Course Map 100K and 60K

 Aid #1 – Molas Pass – Mile 11.4

 Located at the top of Molas Pass just south of Silverton in the paved parking lot.
 There will be a lot of fun energy here.
 The first runner will arrive around 7:30 a.m.
 It only takes 15 minutes to drive here, so you have some time to grab a coffee or tea after the start of the race.
-Runner's, don’t get to distracted from this party at 11,000 ft.
-Fill up with lots of water.
-It is 10.3 exposed miles to the next aid station and you will be limited to the amount of water you get at Aid 2.
+Note to Runner's: Don’t get too distracted by this party at 11,000 ft.
+Fill up with lots of water and electrolyte.
+It is 10.3 exposed miles to the next aid station and you will be limited to the amount of water you get at Aid 2 because this is a remote aid station and all the water must be pumped.

 Aid #2 – Rolling Pass – Mile 21.93

 This aid station is at 12,000 ft elevation and is 3.4 miles from a trailhead.
-All supplies will be backpacked in by amazing volunteers.
-Runners will be limited to just 40 oz of liquid at this station for the 100K racers and 30 oz for the 55K'ers.
-We will have water, Tailwind, VFuel gels, cookies, chips, oranges, candy bars and a few other food items at this station.
-It is 6.75 miles to the next aid for the 100K'ers, and 3.4 miles to the next aid station for the 55K'ers, so get what you need here, but know you have good aid just under 7 miles ahead.
+All supplies are backpacked in by amazing volunteers.
+Runners will be limited to just 40 oz of liquid at this station for the 100K racers and 30 oz for the 60K'ers.
+It is 6.75 miles to the next aid for 100K runners and 3.4 miles to the next aid station for the 60K runners, so get what you need here, but know you will hit the next aid station in just under 7 miles ahead or 3.4 miles for the 60Kers.

 Aid #3 – Cascade Creek Rd – Mile 28.8

-This is a 1.5-hour drive in on a rough 4 wheel drive rd.
+This is a 1.5-hour drive in on a rough 4-wheel drive road.
 Your crew is not allowed here.
-This aid station is a short .07 mile jaunt to the left off the CT.
+This aid station is a short .07 mile jaunt to the left off the Colorado Trail.

 Aid #4 – Engineer Mountain TH – Mile 37.3